 - Artichokes.
 As an appetizer, tenderly boiled artichokes could be consumed by dipping it in garlic butter sauce.
 But it can also be eaten through adding it in pasta sauce, salads or pizza.
 This energy-boosting food is loaded with magnesium, a nutrient which is responsible for at least 300 biochemical reactions inside the body to generate energy.

 - Salmon.
 Who would not care about their skin during springtime?
 Because of the humidity, the moisture of the skin of an individual, especially those of the elders, could be compromised.
 To avoid getting wrinkles and sagging skin, eat salmon during the spring.
 It is full of omega-3s and fatty acids which naturally blocks UV-induced enzymes that cause skin imperfections.

 - Strawberries.
 Will you be able to dismiss the temptation to drink strawberry smoothies or shakes during spring?
 If you already know that would help you get a smoother complexion due to its antioxidant contents, you might not think twice of consuming them anymore.
 Additionally, this spring fruit is also a good source of Vitamin C which would effectively reduce risk to wrinkles or dryness of the skin.

 Whether spring is your favorite season or not, try to make life even more cheerful by putting springtime feels on your plate.
-For seniors who already find it difficult to prepare their food, you can always ask the help of your chosen home care agency in Bel Air MD in preparing the dining table for the coming season.
+For seniors who already find it difficult to prepare their food, you can always ask the help of your chosen home care agency in Edgewood MD in preparing the dining table for the coming season.